popey/popey.com-blog/content/post/2021/05/disabling-snap-autorefresh.md

 It's a bit manual to setup, but only takes a few minutes to run the various commands.
 If inclined, I expect one could use a GitHub Action or similar cloud based job to automate the `snapd` build script.

+Pedantically one could argue this blog post is mistitled as "Disable snap Autorefresh" and should rather say "Massively defer snap Autorefresh".
+Potato, potato.

 I hope that's helpful to someone.

 ```bash